FusionBrah/autodelve/README.md

 This command will download the website, convert the HTML to Markdown, and save the content to the `content` directory.

-Once a website has been indexed, you can ask questions to the AI by running:
+Once a website has been indexed, you can ask questions to the AI (powered by Google Gemini) by running:

 ```bash
 bun run index.ts ask "How can I get started with inference.net?"